MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/production-control/pay-based-on-registrations.md

 period from 06:00 AM to 07:00 AM to overtime.
 The task includes the following steps.

--   Create a Switch code called OTBCI (Convert flex to overtime before clock-in).
+-   Create a switch code called OTBCI (Convert flex to overtime before clock-in).
 Click **Time and attendance** \> **Manage indirect activities**
     \> **Indirect activities**